 The hypotheses you make in one layer affect all layers above it.
 Once you’ve locked in your hypotheses for these layers, they are like a set of interconnected tectonic plates.
 If you move one of them after you’ve already built your product, much of the product you’ve built will no longer be relevant—like an earthquake that reduces a building to rubble.

 Solution space includes any product or representation of a product that is used by or intended for use by a customer.
 It is the opposite of a blank slate.

 Problem space is where all the customer needs that you’d like your product to deliver live.

 “What” is problem space and “how” is solution space.

 There are four problem/solution space frameworks which Olsen uses to help describe how you are addressing customer needs: problem/solution space feature mapping, the Kano model, Importance/Satisfaction matrix, and a hierarchy of needs.
 Each of these help map the problem/solution domain and help prioritize development based on customer needs.
-Olsen’s frameworks are a key benefit of the book because they are immediately applicable to your product and provide inputs for decision making.

 The “what” and “how” dimensions of product development are related to whether you approach your production “inside-out” or “outside-in”.
 Inside-out products start with ideas and definitions that are created within a company and then brought out to customers to hopefully resonate and gain acceptance.
 Outside-in products begin with the customer and then are implemented by internal teams.